radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/persistent-cache.md

 ## Connector Properties

-The following properties are for real-time persistent cache refresh connectors.
+The following properties are for real-time persistent cache refresh capture connectors.
 Not all properties are applicable for every type of backend.
 The description indicates the type of backend the property is used for.

 Property | Description
 -|-